nmcglo/nmcglo/README.md

 - 😅 99% of my activity is committed to IBM's self-hosted GitHub Enterprise server which does not report activity to public GitHub.

-- ⚖️ The activity of this account represent the opinions and intentions of me personally and should not be attributed to those of my employer.
+- ⚖️ The activity of this account represents the opinions and intentions of me personally and should not be attributed to those of my employer.